MITRECND/chopshop/docs/chopshop_docs/embedding_chopshop.md

 ChopLib has the following functions that are useful for embedding:

 <pre>
-start() -- Kicks of ChopLib to start processing
+start() -- Kicks off ChopLib to start processing

 finish() -- Should be called to properly kill intra-communication channels